Ask a doctor about a prescription for METHYLPHENIDATE TECNIGEN 54 mg PROLONGED-RELEASE TABLETS

 Methylphenidate hydrochloride

-Read this prospect carefully before you or your child start taking this medicine, because it contains important information for you.
+Read the entire package leaflet carefully before you or your child start taking this medication, as it contains important information for you.

 What it is used for

-Methylphenidate Tecnigen is not indicated for the treatment of ADHD in children under 6 years or for the initiation of treatment in adults.
+Methylphenidate Tecnigen is not indicated for the treatment of ADHD in children under 6 years of age or for the initiation of treatment in adults.

 When treatment is started at a young age, it may be appropriate to continue taking Methylphenidate Tecnigen until adulthood.
 Your doctor will advise you on this.